PalmPalm7/CS162-Group13-Clone/doc/project2.md

 ```

-###3.Synchronization
+### 3.Synchronization
-Sometimes user could execute same execute file for many times which cause multiple processes with same excuteble file exsit, however when  processes are creating system will malloc different page isolating the address of processes.So there may not be any issues of problems.
+Sometimes the user could execute the same program multiple times causing multiple processes with the same excutable file to exist.
+When processes are created, the system will malloc different pages isolating the addresses of the processes.

-###4.Rationale
+### 4.Rationale
-Another design is that we can change the function of `process_excute` and pass the command-line arguments to this function directly,however if we modify this top-level function we have change many other function it invokes which is very troublesome and may encounter many problems that you can't predict.
+Another design that was considered involved changing the functionality of `process_excute` and passing the command-line arguments to this function directly.
+However, if this function was to be modified, it would necessitate many other changes across the program due to how heavily other functions depend on it.

 Our design is  that we don't change the function and we just add some comments to modify the stack pointer and push some arguments before the user proscess runs.
 This strategy is very neat and have  little side effect to the function.